-Food Guilt a real thing, I see it all the time with my nutrition coaching clients.
-They come to be because they are frustrated and need a little help, they typically believe that healthy food is bland or boring because we have been conditioned to think that.
-They use to eat the bland food and felt unsatisfied and would crave something better.
-Then when they ate the thing, you know the thing that you’re “not suppose to eat” you end up feeling like crap, can feel shame or guilt because you know if you keep doing this you will never reach your goals which can lead to a downward spiral.
+Food Guilt can really sabotage your health and nutrition goals, I see it all the time with my nutrition coaching clients.
+They come to me because they are frustrated and need a little help, they typically believe that healthy food is bland or boring because we have been conditioned to think that.
+They would eat the bland food like a boring uneventful salad only to feel unsatisfied and would crave something better.
+Then when they ate the thing, you know the thing that you’re “not suppose to eat” you end up feeling not great, can cause you to feel shame or guilt because you know if you keep doing this you will never reach your goals which can lead to a downward spiral.

 This is one of the reasons I love Indian and Thai food.
 There is no shortage of spices, and this is amazing because spices add a lot of smell and flavour with no calories, no to low sodium and have amazing health benefits.
 When cooking I try and think of different ways to add in not only spices, but colours and fun flavours.